SlicerMorph/Tutorials/heatmaps/Heatmaps.md

 ## Creating PCA shape models using from the GPA module
 Navigate to the GPA module, select all landmarks in the LM folder of the mouse_models repo you have downloaded.
 For heatmaps to have physical meaning, you need to execute your analysis with Boas coordinates option enabled.
 This will make sure that the scale of data is preserved during the PCA decomposition.
 If you leave the Boas coordinates option unchecked, then the heatmap values will be in the unitless procrustes distances.
 Set your output folder and other options as usual and execute the GPA + PCA.

 For input if you have selected all LMs as instructed, then GPA module will report as the FVB_NJ specimen as the sample closest to the consensus shape.
-We will use the 3D model (and its corresponding LM) as our reference model.
-For your own data, make sure you choose the sample closest reported to be closest to the mean shape.
+We will use its 3D model (and its corresponding LM) as our reference model.
+For your own data, make sure you choose the sample reported to be closest to the mean shape.

 Go to the `Interactive 3D Visualization` tab of GPA module and choose the 3D model visualization option.
 Navigate to the `FVB_NJ_.ply` file  and `FVJ_NJ_.fcsv` file as reference model and LM, respectively, and hit Apply.
 What this step would do is to transform the original FVB_NJ model in the mean shape model of the study.
-This model will provide the basis of heatmap visualization.
+This mean shape model will provide the basis of heatmap visualization.
 Now slide the PC1 axis all the way to the +100 side.
 This will deform the mean model to the maximum of PC1.
 This would be the model we will calculate and visualize its difference from the mean model.
 We need to save these two models.
 To do that go to the `Data` module and:

 1. Right-click on the `FVB_NJ_` 3D model object and choose "Export To File".
 In the popup window, set the filename to **meanModel.ply** and specify the output folder and export format (ply), and then hit export
 2. Right-clik on the 'PCA Warped Volume' and and choose "Export To File".
 In the popup window, set the filename to **PC1_Max.ply**, specify the output folder, export format (ply), and **make sure that Apply Transforms option is checked (important!)** then hit export.